Skip to content

 Why is there an explicit main() function in this code snippet 🤔?
 It's a long story explained in a blog post (feel free to skip).

 This feature isn't available today in bon, but it's planned for the future.
-However, it won't be enabled by default, but rather be opt-in like it is in derive_builder.
+However, it won't be enabled by default; rather, it will be opt-in like it is in derive_builder.

 Alternatively, bon provides a separate solution. bon exposes the following macros that provide convenient syntax to create collections.